caoccao/Javet/docs/tutorial/advanced/expose_json_node_in_v8.rst

 Test
 ====

-After the 2 JS functions are executed in V8, the actual test will simply be calling these 2 functions with 2 type of inputs.
+After the 2 JS functions are executed in V8, the actual test will simply be calling these 2 functions with 2 types of inputs.
 The test method is as follows.

 .. code-block:: java